aschmiedeke/gbtdocs/docs/references/observing/configure.rst

    This example specifies a rest frequency of 24000 MHz for beams 1-4, 23400 MHz for beams 5 and 6, and 25000 MHz for beam 7.
 Different feeds of multi-beam receivers may be tuned to different rest frequencies.
 Rest frequencies and delta frequencies are input as python dictionaries.

-   .. todo:: Check what content of Appendix B of the Observer Guide is needed here.
+Further information on this syntax and examples can be found in section :ref:`references/observing/configure:Introduction to Spectral Windows`.

    .. note::